Everything you need to know about SIBO.

 Seriously, my SIBO & IBS warriors.
 All of these little tips and hacks will add up, and can make such a profound difference in our lives.
 Oftentimes we just want the one magic pill or supplement or dietary change that will make things go back to the way they are, but when it comes to SIBO, it tends to be more of a journey.

 For myself, there was life before SIBO, and life after SIBO.
 It isn't a journey I wish upon ANYONE, but nonetheless it is one that many of you may need to take.
 Hang in there, support your body the best you can, build YOUR healthcare team who will support you on a physical, mental and emotional level, and manage stress the best you possibly can.
-And of course, grab the FREE IBS & SIBO SOS Summit, which will run from September 03-10.
-My hope is that by providing you with as many tools and resources as I can it will make your SIBO journey a far smoother ride that the one I personally had to take.
+And of course, grab the FREE IBS & SIBO SOS Summit, which will empower you with so much great information from the leading experts in this field.
+My hope is that by providing you with as many tools and resources as I can it will make your SIBO journey a far smoother ride than the one I personally had to take.

 And for goodness sake, please share this with at least ONE person you know who has dealt with digestive issues like SIBO, IBS, parasites, anxiety or leaky gut.
 As I mentioned, there are even gastroenterologists and naturopaths who are completely unaware of this condition.
 It is becoming much more well understood, but that awareness starts with us.
 So let's change some lives, shall we?